seonghun120614/SYD/README.md

   - [✓] Ready for imigrate CRA to Vite
   - [✓] Remove CRA project and rename folders and files for division in back
   - [✓] Add codes `Makefile` for managing and building Vite project
+  - [✓] Add SASS compile command in `Makefile`
+  - [✓] Add react-bootstrap and react-bootstrap-icons for design

 - [✓] Initialize others (config files, folders, ...)
   - [✓] Setup test api for communication in djangorestframework